Dr Alexander Ross

 Training, qualifications & experience

-I trained in intercultural psychodynamic psychotherapy at the Tavistock and, as such, am sensitive to the importance of race, sexuality, gender, culture, religion and values.
-Before this I worked as a medical doctor, qualifying in 2012.
+I trained in psychodynamic psychotherapy at the Tavistock and within the NHS, before this working as a medical doctor, qualifying in 2012.

 Member organisations